GameDevTecnico/cubos/engine/samples/renderer/page.md

 @snippet renderer/main.cpp Setting the palette

-We should also spawn a @ref cubos::engine::Grid "voxel grid", so we have something to render.
+We should also spawn a @ref cubos::engine::VoxelGrid "voxel grid", so we have something to render.

 @snippet renderer/main.cpp Spawning a voxel grid